 Hotels, Motels, Inns and Campgrounds

-Almost all of these accommodation options are open now, but staffing is limited so some will not be operating at capacity.
+Almost all of these accommodation options are open, but staffing is limited so some will not be operating at capacity.
 Most will request – and some will require – that you wear a mask while in common areas, so come prepared.
 If the property offers breakfast service, there will be changes in how it’s served to ensure a high degree of safety.
 Check-in and check-out times may change to allow more time for thorough cleaning between guests.

 National Park Service campgrounds are operating with limited capacity, and all reservations and payments must be made online at recreation.gov.
 Staff will not be on-site to take payments.
 Other area campgrounds are also open but limiting the number of guests.